jolfss/voxseg/README.md

 ![Extension Manager Window](/images/add-ext-search-path.png)

-5. Now you can find `omni.voxseg` extension in the top left search bar.
+5. Now you can find `omni.voxvis` extension in the top left search bar.
 Select and enable it.
 6. "My Window" window will pop up. *Extension Manager* watches for any file changes.
 You can try changing some code in this extension and see them applied immediately with a hotreload.

 ### Few tips